CopernicaMarketingSoftware/Documentation/Publisher/en/dmarc.md

 Things get complex if both checks fail: the IP address from which the message came in does not match SPF, and the message has no or an invalid DKIM signature.
-Should a receiver treat this as an abuse message, because someone appears to be sending out of someone else's name, or is this still a legitimate message that was just written by someone who had not set up the correct DKIM and SPF records?
+Should a receiver treat this as an abuse message, because someone appears to be sending out of someone else's name?
+Or is this still a legitimate message that was just written by someone who had not set up the correct DKIM and SPF records?
 Should such a message be rejected or thrown away (because it's abuse), or should it be placed in the inbox (because it came from grandma who did not understand SPF and DKIM)?
 It's a big challenge for receivers to make this choice.
 Customers do not appreciate it when legitimate messages are thrown away.

-For receivers it would be ideal if they could get in contact with the sender when an invalid message comes in.
+For receivers it would be so helpful if they somehow could get in contact with the sender when an invalid message comes in.
 "Hey, I just got a message from one of your employees, but SPF and DKIM are wrong.
 Is this because of a mistake on your side?
 What do you want me to do with this wrong message?
 Put it in